masayaShinoda/gatsbyjs-datocms-snipcart/README.md

 ## Features
 * Product inventory is managed using the [DatoCMS](https://www.datocms.com/) dashboard
 * Fully responsive minimalistic design
-* And last but not least, dark mode!
+* And last but not least, dark mode :first_quarter_moon_with_face:!

 ## Setting up
 I will walk you through how to make this site yours.
-The code is messy but you'll have your own online store in no time!
+You'll have your own online store in no time!

 `gatsby new gatsby-simplefolio https://github.com/masayaShinoda/gatsbyjs-datocms-snipcart`